Craig44/CABM/README.md

 Also make it a full life cycle model so that we can do (end to end model)[https://www-sciencedirect-com.ezproxy.auckland.ac.nz/science/article/pii/S0079661115000233]
 It would also need to simulate data that could easily be assess in a stock assessment model for management strategy evaluation.

+IBM's are notorious for being limited by CPU, so a big emphasis is to make it as modular and thread safe as possible.
+It is currently coded to be used on a desktop (as apposed to HPC) as I belief that is where most users will apply it.